No face mask? It's about time for some Minnesotans; too soon for others

-After wearing a face mask for nearly year, Kim Bertram admits she's tired of it.
+After wearing a face mask for nearly a year, Kim Bertram admits she's tired of it.

 And yet the retired social worker from Rochester had mixed emotions this week when the CDC recommended that fully vaccinated people could shed their masks in most public places and Gov. Tim Walz officially lifted the statewide mask mandate on Friday.